-- Two or three nursing or ordinary bras - bear in mind that your breasts will be much larger than usual
+- 2 or 3 nursing or ordinary bras – bear in mind that your breasts will be much larger than usual

 - Breast pads to soak up leaking breast milk – you may need these even if you don't plan to breastfeed

-- If you are going to breastfeed you may want to take a nipple cream.
-These creams can help to heal any sore or cracked nipples that may occur in the early days of breastfeeding.
+- If you are going to breastfeed, you may want to take a nipple cream – these can help to heal any sore or cracked nipples that may occur in the early days of breastfeeding

 - Clothes to come home in – you'll still have a bit of a bump so pack loose comfortable clothes

-- Up to five sleepsuits and vests or babygrows
+- Up to 5 sleepsuits and vests or baby grows

 - A pack of newborn nappies